List of Kid Nation participants: Jared

 Jared Goldman was an 11-year-old red district member from Dunwoody, Georgia.
 He was shown to be quite intelligent and was known for making quirky quotations that didn't always fit the situation such as "Holy Banana Bread!" and "Pelvis has left the building baby!".
 After the show had aired, Jared sold several leftover "Bonanza 2007" necklaces on eBay.
 During the Kid Nation talent show, he recited a passage from Shakespeare, which he had practiced earlier by reading to the chickens.
 He expressed satisfaction that his performance "wasn't the worst one."
 He was close winning the gold star in episode 12 day 37 but lost to Alex.
 During the first dinner, he approached one of the leaders and states that "Today has been the worst day in three years."
-This comment was met with questions from viewers as to what happened to the poor lad three years prior to that day.
+This comment was met with questions from viewers as to what happened to him three years prior to that day.